battlemon-project/contracts/README.md

 ### `nft_supply_for_owner`

-> Returns the number of non-fungible tokens owned by given `account_id`.
+> It's a view method.
+Returns the number of non-fungible tokens owned by given `account_id`.

 #### Arguments
 - `account_id` - a valid NEAR account